xThuNesQuik/RainbowSpiral/README.md

 # RainbowSpiral
-is a spiral of colors is impressive
+It is a mix of these colors:
+Yellow
+Blue
+Green
+Red
+Magenta

 suport